AnayoOleru/JavascriptDrumkit/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/Anayo_Oleru?style=social)

 # JavascriptDrumkit
-Day 1: Javascript 30 days challenge.
-All through 30 days, I'll be building things, a lot of things.
-Drum Kit is a fun to play drum, that plays the sound when you hit the corresponding keyboard.
-More about this on the readme..
+Day 1: A collection of drums and other percussion instruments.
+Fun to play drum, you can customize your a song, a beat or try out any sound you want, just by hitting the corresponding keys on your keyboard.

 https://anayooleru.github.io/JavascriptDrumkit/